Medically reviewed by:

 Marijuana Addiction Treatment

 Like with most other drugs, marijuana addiction should be treated in a rehab center where medical professionals can help you make a change in your life.
-There aren’t any medications currently approved to treat marijuana addiction, but some are being developed to help suppress withdrawal effects, according to the NIDA.
+There aren’t any medications currently approved to treat marijuana addiction, but some are being developed to help suppress withdrawal effects.

-In general, though, behavioral therapies can be extremely helpful to recovery.
+In general, though, behavioral therapies can be beneficial to recovery.
 Cognitive-behavioral therapy, contingency management, and family therapy help patients by

 - Teaching them better coping skills for when they experience cravings or become stressed